 Proving loss of consortium may involve revealing personal details about the couple.

-4. How does a plaintiff prove loss of consortium?
+4. How do I prove loss of consortium?

 Proving loss of consortium can be challenging and uncomfortable.

-It requires the plaintiff to disclose intimate details of the marriage or partnership.
-It may require the plaintiff and others (such as doctors, family and friends) to testify about changes in the partner’s behavior, including, potentially, details of the couple’s intimate life.
+It requires you to disclose intimate details of your marriage or partnership.
+It may require you and others (such as doctors, family and friends) to testify about changes in your partner’s behavior, including, potentially, details of your intimate life.

-Our caring Nevada injury lawyers and private investigators work closely with our clients and their witnesses so we can explain the loss of consortium to the jury in a way that doesn’t feel exploitative or greedy.
+Our caring Nevada injury lawyers and private investigators work closely with you so we can explain the loss of consortium to the jury in a way that does not feel exploitative or greedy.

-We also work hard to protect our clients from overreaching cross-examination designed to throw our clients off-guard.
+We also work hard to protect you from overreaching cross-examination designed to throw you off-guard.

-5. Does the injured spouse have to sue for his or her injury?
+5. Does my injured spouse have to sue for their injury?

 Yes.
 In Nevada, loss of consortium is a “derivative claim.”
-This means that a plaintiff’s right to recover derives from the injury to his or her spouse or partner.
+This means that your right to recover derives from the injury to your spouse or partner.

-In Nevada, the injured spouse or partner must sue for the underlying injury and the loss of consortium claim must be brought in the same case.
+In Nevada, your injured spouse or partner must sue for the underlying injury, and the loss of consortium claim must be brought in the same case.
 This differs from some states (such as California) in which the right to claim loss of consortium exists independently of the claim for the injury to the spouse.

-The rationale behind the Nevada rule is to protect against a double recovery – even though the damages the two spouses or partners are able to recover are for entirely different things.
+The rationale behind the Nevada rule is to protect against a double recovery – even though the damages you and your spouse/partner recover are for entirely different things.

 It is possible that this rule will change as the law becomes more developed in Nevada.
-But for now, both spouses or partners must sue.
+Though for now, both you and your spouse/partner must sue.

 Was your spouse wrongfully injured in Nevada?
 Call us for help…